Historic Uptown Theatre to be restored with $75 million renovation

 A $75 million project will bring the grand palace back to its former glory with its six-story lobby and massive staircase.

-Artists from Bruce Springsteen to Prince and the Grateful Dead performed at the Uptown.
+Artists from Bruce Springsteen to Prince and the Grateful Dead performed at the Uptown before the theater closed its doors in 1981.

+Preservationists have been working tirelessly for years to see it restored and now the city is swooping in to bring this opulent and stunning theater back to life.

+Community members, city leaders and district police are hopeful that the $75 million Uptown Theatre restoration project announced Friday will help curb crime by bringing economic revitalization to the North Side neighborhood.

 Uptown residents are pinching themselves as the city announces that the historic theater will be renovated to be used for a performances and special events.